Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/assistant/index.md

 # Rivals Workshop Assistant

-The Assistant is a tool that looks at your mod files, and does all sorts of things automatically to save you time.
-There are a lot of ways Rivals modding could be easier, and the Assistant is meant to let you focus more on making content, and less on handling the language.
+The Assistant is a tool that looks at your mod files, and automates things to save you time.
+There are many ways Rivals modding could be easier, and the Assistant tries to let you focus more on making content.

 \
 **[Installation](installation.md)**

 ## [Aseprite Exporting](animation_handling.md)

-The Assistant automates converting aseprite files to spritesheets when making changes.
+The Assistant automates converting Aseprite files to spritesheets when making changes.

-You can work entirely on aseprite files in a new `anims` folder, and the correctly sized and named files will just appear in `sprites`.
+You can work entirely on Aseprite files in a new `anims` folder, and the correctly sized and named files will appear in `sprites`.

-Advanced features are planned, such drawing hitboxes and hurtboxes, and tagging attack windows, all within the aseprite file.
+Advanced features are planned, such drawing hitboxes and hurtboxes, and tagging attack windows, all within the Aseprite file.

 ## [Function library](function_library)

-User functions in the form of `#define` blocks are very helpful, but they can't be used across files.
+User functions in the form of `#define` blocks are very helpful, but you can't use them across files.
 The Assistant solves this by automatically copying define and macro definitions to the files they're used in.

 \